Lisa Howard (news personality): Personal life

 Howard was married twice and had two children.
 Her first marriage was to film director Felix E. Feist, with whom she had a daughter, Fritzi.
 The couple later divorced.
 Howard later married producer Walter Lowendahl, with whom she had a daughter, Anne.

 Death

-Devastated by the loss of her career, Howard suffered a miscarriage in June 1965 and was hospitalized with depression.
+Allegedly devastated by the loss of her career, Howard suffered a miscarriage in June 1965 and was hospitalized with depression.
 On July 4, 1965, while on an Independence Day vacation in the Hamptons with her family, she took a fatal overdose of barbiturates.
 Her death was ruled a suicide.

+Ex-husband Feist died 2 months later at age 55.

 In popular culture

 Julia Ormond portrayed Howard in the Steven Soderbergh film Che (2008).